 As per as Nepalese visa policy, except Indian citizens all foreign nationals need have valid visa to enter Nepal.
-For you kind information, Nepali embassies and consulates overseas also issue visas with no fuss.
-You can visa on when you arrive in Nepal at Kathmandu’s Tribhuvan Airport.
-You can also get visa from road borders at Nepalganj, Birganj/Raxaul Bazaar, Sunauli, Kakarbhitta, Mahendranagar, Dhangadhi and even the Rasuwagadhi checkpoint at the China/Tibetan border Outside of Nepal.
-The people of 12 country of world, Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan and Syria should take visa from the nearby Embassy of Nepal accredited to their respective countries.
+For your kind information, Nepali embassies and consulates overseas also issue visa with no fuss.
+You can have your visa your arrival in Nepal at Kathmandu’s Tribhuvan international Airport.
+You can also get visa from road borders at Nepalganj, Birganj / Raxaul Bazaar, Sunauli, Kakarbhitta, Mahendranagar, Dhangadhi.
+Similarly, even the other places like: Rasuwagadhi checkpoint at the China/Tibetan border Outside of Nepal.
+The people from 12 countries of world.
+Like, Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan and Syria should take visa from the nearby Embassy of Nepal accredited to their respective countries.

 Regarding to extend your Visa you can go to the Department of Immigration, Kalikasthan Kathmandu.
 A valid passport and one passport -size photo with light backgrounds needed.
 You can obtain visa only through payment of cash.
-If you’er thinking about alternative method to pay visa fee, let us tell you payment through Indian currency, Nepali currency and credit cards are declined.
-You can take visa by paying the following currency: Euro, Swiss Franc, Pound Sterling, US Dollar, Australian Dollar, Canadian Dollar, Hong Kong Dollar, Singapore Dollar and Japanese Yen.
+If you’re thinking about alternative method to pay visa fee, let us tell you payment through Indian currency, Nepali currency and credit cards are declined.
+Also, you can get visa by paying the following currencies: Euro, Swiss Franc, and Pound Sterling, US Dollar, Australian Dollar, Canadian Dollar, Hong Kong Dollar, Singapore Dollar and Japanese Yen.
 Credit card, Indian currency and Nepali currency are not accepted as payment of visa fee.
-Please visit the information page on the Nepal Tourism Board website: http://www.tourism.gov.np for more Visa-Information.
+Please visit the information page on the Nepal Tourism Board website:http://tourism.gov.np for more Visa-Information Center.

 3) Buy Travel Insurance

-5) Do research on the best time to visit Nepal
+5) Do Research best time to visit in Nepal

 7) Don’t forget to Carry Important Medicines